mvolkmann/blog/src/web-dev-tips.md

 "Mozilla Developer Network (MDN) Web Docs" %}.
 Start a web search with "MDN"; for example, "MDN CSS transform".

-Another great resource is {% aTargetBlank "https://caniuse.com", "Can I use" %}
+Another great resource is
+"{% aTargetBlank "https://caniuse.com", "Can I use" %}"
 which provides details on browser support for all fundamental web development features.

-Many of the tip descriptions contains links to MDN pages and other resources to make it easy to access more detailed information.
+Many of the tip descriptions contain links to MDN pages and other resources to make it easy to access more detailed information.

 ## HTML